guitarvydas/sp/doc/sp.md

 - lookahead choice `[* | "...": ... ]` same as an `accepting choice` except that the `"..."` string is not accepted if it is matched (the match can be immediately accepted, though, by specifying a `.` operation immediately to the right of the `:`)
 - `name` call rule - control transfers to the named rule, which immediately causes a fresh collector to be pushed onto the collector stack.
 Rules have no explicit parameters - rules only implicitly match against the input stream
 - `ignore_value` - clears the topmost collector, the topmost collector string is replaced by an empty string
+- `_end` - matches the end of input, if any input remains, declares a syntax error

+## Extra operations
+- `_trace` inserted into code, display a trace message when encountered

 ## Example Cycle
 For example, imagine parsing the body of a curly-braced block of statements.
 The match might be written as: